AmanuelT29/Integrate-Okta-SSO-with-Salesforce/README.md

-2. Navigated to **People** to verify that all users were successfully added.
+2. Navigated to **People** to verify that all four users were successfully added.

    <img src="https://github.com/user-attachments/assets/01da420e-7128-449b-b836-19f6e61b1a08" alt="Screenshot" width="450"/>